-TITLE: Code of Ethical Conduct, Anti-Discrimination, Anti-Harassment,

-Whistleblower and Complaint Procedure
+TITLE: Code of Ethical Conduct.
+Anti-Discrimination.
+Anti-Harassment.
+Whistleblower and Complaint Procedure October 28, 2024 ORIGINATION DATE: May 19, 2025 CURRENT REVISION REAFFIRMED: DATE:

-CURRENT REVISION Jeffrey W. Morrill

-DATE: Secretary, Board of Directors
+Jeffrey W. Morrill ecretary, Board of Directors

 I. INTRODUCTION

 Since New Hampshire Electric Cooperative, Inc. ("NHEC") was established in 1939, its employees and directors have had a consistent history of fair, honest, and ethical conduct.
 To maintain that record, this Policy provides for standards of ethical conduct and a complaint procedure for remedying violations of these standards that protects those who complain of violations from retaliation.